alphabetanetcom/secure-python-code-manager/README.md

 code with increased confidence, significantly enhancing security with new solutions that we implement.

+The [Local Python Code Protector Script](https://github.com/alphabetanetcom/local-python-code-protector) can also be effectively used to further protect licensed source code files created by the Alpha Beta Network cloud platform (more advanced and flexible source code protection solutions such as [Python Obfuscator Online](https://obfuscator.αβ.net/) and Secure Python Code Manager Script).

 # Contact Information

 If you experience issues or have questions not covered in this